 Clear Your Entire Browsing History

-In the Clear browsing data dialog, select the items you want to clear and select a time range from the drop-down list.
-Click Clear browsing data to clear the selected data.
+In the “Clear browsing data” window, select the items you want to clear, and then select a time range from the dropdown.
+Click “Clear browsing data” to clear the selected data.

 Clear Specific Items from Your Browsing History

 If you want to delete the history for only specific webpages, open the Options menu, and then select “History.”
 You can also just press Ctrl+H.